-Think of sweaters, hats, gloves, scarves, boots, warm socks, winter pants, jeans.
+Think of sweaters, hats, gloves, scarves, boots, warm socks, winter pants, and jeans.

 What’s the best time to travel cheap in Europe?

-If you are in Europe in July or August, I recommend visiting the Nordic countries, Sankt Petersburg, and the Baltic countries.
-The weather is perfect there and the temperatures don’t go over 30 °C. While the rest of Europe is literally melting.
+If you are in Europe in July or August, I recommend visiting the Nordic countries (Denmark, Sweden, Finland or Norway), Sankt Petersburg, and the Baltic countries.
+The weather is perfect there, and the temperatures don’t exceed 30 °C. At the same time, the rest of Europe is literally melting.

-I hope to have helped you designed your next European trip and that my tips help you to travel cheap in Europe.
+I hope to have helped you design your next European trip and that my tips help you to travel cheap in Europe.

 Feel free to send me your questions about how to travel cheap in Europe.